prize15/Typescript/README.md

-# Typescript
+## Typescript

-This is a demo repository to practise Typescript &amp; its concepts
+This is a demo repository to practise Typescript & its concepts 💻🤖🧩🛠️